-The Supervisory Board establishes its own procedural rules.
+The Supervisory Board determines and approves its own rules of procedure.

 The Company's internal audit organisation is governed by the Supervisory Board, in keeping with the provisions specified in the Credit Institutions Act.
 The Supervisory Board exercises a preliminary right of consent in respect of decisions relating to the establishment and termination of the employment of, and well as the determination of the remuneration of, the managers of the internal audit department.